 Offer Appointment Booking Online

 Your medical practice's website is available 24/7 which means it can continue to bring in new patients long after office hours.
 Make it convenient for patients to book an appointment online and opt-in for your services.
 I love this example from Phoenix Family Medical Clinic.
-They make it incredibly easy to book an appointment: click the button, book the appointment.
+The medical clinic website design makes it incredibly easy to book an appointment: click the button, book the appointment.
 Even if a user doesn't feel comfortable booking online, they've included the phone numbers for their clinics so the barrier to contacting them is incredibly low.
 Side note: this is also another great example of a clear call to action.
 Web visitors know exactly what they should do when they arrive: book an appointment.
-The clinic uses a bright red button so you're clear on where to look.
+The web design for this medical clinic uses a bright red button so you're clear on where to look.

 Trust drives action, and people trust people (especially over brands).
 No matter how great you say you are, nothing is quite as compelling as hearing from your actual patients.
 Whether it's a written review or a simple video, let your patients sing your praises.
 The example below is from the a website design company called Live Your Message.
 Look at how they're able to pass along an information-rich message and build rapport with one solid testimonial.
 It may sound cliche, but a positive review speak volumes.